jfjelstul/LEGO-Star-Wars-analysis/README.md

 The first thing we need to do is select a sample of sets to analyze.
 Brickset's database currently includes over 890 Star Wars sets, but we'll restrict our sample to what we might call standard play sets — sets that include at least one minifig and a minifig-scale build.

 We'll also restrict our sample to sets that are based on a Star Wars movie or TV show.
-For movies, we'll include Episodes I and IX, Rogue One, and Solo.
+For movies, we'll include Episodes I through IX, Rogue One, and Solo.
 For animated shows, we'll include The Clone Wars, Rebels, Resistance, The Bad Batch.
 For live-action shows, we'll include The Mandalorian, The Book of Boba Fett, Obi-Wan Kenobi, and Andor.
 We'll use Brickset's subtheme tags to extract sets based on these movies and shows.
 We'll then drop any sets that don't include any minifigs or that don't include minifig-scale builds.

 By applying these criteria to our sample of sets, we'll exclude some entire sub-themes, including Ultimate Collector Series (UCS) sets, Technic sets, mini-scale sets, MicroFighters, and buildable figures, among others.
 We'll also exclude promotional sets, gifts, and product collections.

 There are 362 sets that meet our criteria.
 Figure 1 shows all of these sets by year of release, broken down by Star Wars era.
 Each set is a point, and the size of each point indicates the number of pieces in the set.
 At this year's Star Wars Celebration — a few weeks ago in London — Disney unveiled a new Star Wars timeline with nine eras.
-The movies and shows we're looking at come from five of these eras: Fall of the Jedi (Episodes I to III and The Clone Wars), Reign of the Empire (Solo, Obi-Wan Kenobi, The Bad Batch, Andor), Age of Rebellion (Episodes VI to IV, Rogue One, Rebels), The New Republic (The Mandalorian, The Book of Boba Fett), and Rise of the First Order (Episodes VII to IX, Resistance).
+The movies and shows we're looking at come from five of these eras: Fall of the Jedi (Episodes I through III and The Clone Wars), Reign of the Empire (Solo, Obi-Wan Kenobi, The Bad Batch, Andor), Age of Rebellion (Episodes VI through IV, Rogue One, Rebels), The New Republic (The Mandalorian, The Book of Boba Fett), and Rise of the First Order (Episodes VII through IX, Resistance).

 ![](plots/1-sets-by-era.png)